 What can you expect on your visit?

-A member of our Senior Leadership Team will greet you and ensure that your visit is designed to help you find out the information you need about St Mary's.
+You will be met by Ashley Pollen our Admissions and Assessment Teacher and a member of our Senior Leadership Team.
 During your visit, you will have an opportunity to talk to a variety of staff and to see firsthand what we can offer as well as an extensive tour of the School and College.
-At the end of your visit, the senior member of staff will discuss whether a formal assessment is appropriate for your child and provide details of what the assessment entails.
+At the end of your visit, Ashley will discuss whether a formal assessment is appropriate for your child and provide details of what the assessment entails.
 If possible please bring any relevant paperwork with you on the informal visit (EHCP/current Annual Review/Therapy reports) which can be photocopied and returned to you when the visit finishes.

 If a formal assessment is appropriate the Admissions Assistant will call you to arrange mutually convenient dates and send you the paperwork which contains full details of the assessment.